Personal Sponsor Entry: Create Account

 - Still and/or moving images from any Olympic or Paralympic Games

-C. APS Campaigns during the Applicable Games Periods should where possible, (i) be representative of a continuous campaign and an extended relationship between the APS and Athlete, and (ii) not increased in frequency or substantially changed during the Applicable Games Period as compared to prior campaigns within the Games year and/or the same period in a non-Games year.
+B. APS Campaigns during the Applicable Games Periods should, where possible, be (i) representative of a continuous campaign and an extended relationship between the APS and Athlete, and (ii) not increased in frequency or substantially changed during the Applicable Games Period as compared to prior campaigns within the Games year and/or the same period in a non-Games year.
 APS are not required to submit Campaign materials for review, but are welcome to do so via Rule40Compliance@usopc.org.

-D. APS expressly commits that its Campaigns will not imply any relationship between APS or any of its products/services and Team USA, the IOC, the IPC, the Olympic or Paralympic Games, or the Olympic and Paralympic Movements.
+C. APS expressly commits that its Campaigns will not imply any relationship between APS or any of its products/services and Team USA, the IOC, the IPC, LA28, USOPP, any OCOG, the Olympic or Paralympic Games, or the Olympic and Paralympic Movements.
 If APS has a relationship with an NGB, inclusion of any NGB marks is subject to NGB approval.

 - APS Campaigns will not make negative, comparative claims;